How to Install and Run Jenkins With Docker Compose

 Now point a web browser at port 8080 on your host system.
 You’ll see the unlock page.

-The page tells you to find the initial password in a log file, but Jenkins prints the initial password to standard output too.
-So, you can retrieve it from the Docker log.
+The page tells you to find the initial password in a log file, but Jenkins also prints it to standard output.
+You can retrieve it from the Docker log.

 Go back to your shell and view the logs with docker logs.